Catholic Church in Tibet: 20th century

-In 1945, Valais-born Maurice Tornay was appointed parish priest of Our Lady of the Sacred Heart Church at Yerkalo, after completing his theological and local language studies in Weisi.
+In 1945, Valais-born Maurice Tornay, a member of the aforementioned Canons Regular of the Hospitaller Congregation of Great Saint Bernard, was appointed parish priest of Our Lady of the Sacred Heart Church at Yerkalo, after completing his theological and local language studies in Weisi.
 Repeated acts of violence and religious persecution by Buddhist monks from the local Karma Gon Monastery drove Fr.
 Tornay from his parish, but ultimately led him to travel to Lhasa disguised as a pilgrim seeking to appeal to the 14th Dalai Lama for religious toleration to be granted to Tibetan Christians.
 On 11 August 1949, he was ambushed and assassinated by four armed Tibetan Buddhist monks at Cho La, Sichuan.
-He was beatified as a Roman Catholic martyr on May 16, 1993, by Pope John Paul II.
+He was beatified as a Catholic martyr on May 16, 1993, by Pope John Paul II.

+Tornay's traveling companion was a Tibetan Catholic named Casimir Sandjrou, who acted as a faithful guide to him during his final, dangerous journey toward Lhasa.
+As a trusted ally, Sandjrou accompanied Tornay through difficult terrain and witnessed his final days and spiritual preparation for death.
+He was with Tornay when they attempted to pass through checkpoints, such as at Atuntze.
+He provided testimony about Tornay's final actions, noting that Tornay prayed the rosary and, despite the danger, expressed forgiveness for his enemies before he was killed.

 Current situation

 Both militant state atheism and severe anti-religious persecution began immediately and have continued ever since the invasion and Annexation of Tibet by the People's Republic of China.
 Both clergy and laity were arrested and sent to Laogai concentration camps and "thought reform centers", where they experienced severe psychological abuse in a vindictive prison setting.
 Ever since, Catholicism in China, like all religions in the country, are permitted to operate only under the strict supervision and control of the State Administration for Religious Affairs.
 All legal worship has to be conducted in government-approved churches belonging to the Catholic Patriotic Association, which is State controlled and rejects papal primacy.
 Even so, Roman Catholicism still has followers among ethnic Tibetans and the strictly illegal and Pro-Vatican Underground Church continues to remain active throughout the region.

 In 1952, following the expulsion of Pierre Valentin, the then Bishop of Kangding, the communist regime put an end to the missionary presence in Tibet, since then the Diocese of Kangding has been left without a bishop.
 According to a report by the Catholic International Press Agency, in 1989, a community of Catholics were found living in Lhasa, the capital of Tibet.
 A Church collaborator in Chongqing told the agency that there were approximately 10,000 Tibetan Catholics in the Diocese of Kangding.
 He further stated that, at the time, no one knew exactly the situation of the Catholic Church in that country.